ddyy-game/learn-bevy-book/src/ch01/03-camera.md

 - Let's move our camera to a more comfortable position.

-  - In game engines, we often use the term _transform_ to represent the position, orientation (or rotation), and scale (or size) of an object.
+  - In game engines, we often use the term _transform_ to represent the position, rotation (or orientation), and scale (or size) of an object.
   - If we want to move our camera to a different position and orientation, we need to define the `Transform` component on creating the `Camera3DBundle`:
     ```rs
     commands.spawn(Camera3dBundle {